Anheuser-Busch is committed to reducing the energy and emissions in both the brewing and transportation of our beers.

-Our operations have reduced energy use by more than 23 percent over the past 3 years and today more than 15 percent of our energy is generated from renewable resources, including biomass, solar, wind and landfill gas (that means almost one in six of our beers is brewed using alternative fuels).
+Our operations have reduced energy use by more than 25 percent since 2008 and today more than 11 percent of our energy is generated from renewable resources, including biomass, wind and landfill gas.
 Examples of how our state-of-the-art breweries are using innovative ways to source energy include:

 Bio-Energy Recovery Systems (BERS): Anheuser-Busch is the world’s largest operator of BERS, a method of turning the nutrients in wastewater from the brewing process into renewable biogas.
-First used at our New Jersey yeast facility in 1985, BERS technology is now used at ten U.S. breweries and is responsible for generating 9.5 percent of our fuel needs.
+Used at ten U.S. breweries, BERS is responsible for generating approximately 8 percent of our fuel needs.
 Our communities also benefit from our use of BERS technology because it lowers the electricity demand on community wastewater treatment facilities by reducing organic material in the leftover water.
 Substituting biogas for fossil fuels also reduces brewery emissions of carbon dioxide and reduces other air pollutants that would result from community wastewater treatment facilities.

-Landfill Gas: More than 58 percent of the Houston brewery’s steam requirements are supplied by capturing biogas emitted from decomposing materials at area landfills.
+Landfill Gas: More than 60 percent of the Houston, TX brewery’s steam requirements are supplied by capturing biogas emitted from decomposing materials at area landfills.
 This alternative fuel option reduces the use of fossil fuels.

-Nutri-Turf Farms: Located near the Jacksonville and Fort Collins breweries, Anheuser-Busch’s Nutri-Turf farms apply nutrient-rich leftover water from the brewing process to help grow renewable biofuel crops.
+Nutri-Turf Farms: Located near the Jacksonville, FL and Fort Collins, CO breweries, Anheuser-Busch’s Nutri-Turf farms apply nutrient-rich leftover water from the brewing process to help grow crops.